oatlog/oatlog/doc/extended_abstract/main.typ

 Typically, rules have overlapping premises, in particular when generating copies of a rule for semi-naive evaluation.
 To benefit from this, rules can form a trie in terms of their premise atoms, concretely, this is shown in @trie-ir.
-This reduces the number joins and removes redundant actions.
+This reduces the number of joins and removes redundant actions.

 #figure(
   grid(